Post includes affliate links, read here how these work.

 Frugal living looks mighty attractive, doesn’t it?

-AFTER all the excess – and waste?!! – of Christmas and the blow out of New Year.
+After all the excess – and waste?!! – of Christmas and the blow out of New Year.
+And not just attractive but massively necessary because for lots of us Christmas means debt more debt.

 It can feel like a mountain can’t it?
 Daunting.
 As we beat ourselves up over all our waste.